ovh/docs/pages/platform/private-registry/sign-artifacts-with-cosign/guide.fr-fr.md

  }
 </style>

+## Objective

-OVHcloud Managed Private Registry service, a cloud-native registry, built on Harbor, allows you to store, manage and access your container images (OCI artifacts) and Helm charts.
+OVHcloud Managed Private Registry service, a cloud-native registry built on Harbor, allows you to store, manage and access your container images (OCI artifacts) and Helm charts.

 Security is an important topic and through artifact signing and signature verification you can increase the security of your OVHcloud Managed Private Registries by verifying the integrity of an artifact.

-Since v2.5+ Harbor supports [Cosign](https://github.com/sigstore/cosign), a OCI (Open Container Initiative) artifact signing and verification solution that is part of the [Sigstore project](https://github.com/sigstore).
+Since v2.5+ Harbor supports [Cosign](https://github.com/sigstore/cosign), an OCI (Open Container Initiative) artifact signing and verification solution that is part of the [Sigstore project](https://github.com/sigstore).

 > [!primary]
 >
 > Harbor has started the deprecation of Notary in Harbor 2.6, it will be removed in Harbor v2.8, so you must use Cosign to sign container images and Helm charts.

-Compared to Notary, Cosign is really easy to use and one advantage to use it is the ability using Harbor’s replication capabilities to replicate signatures with their associated signed artifact.
+Compared to Notary, Cosign is really easy to use and one advantage to use it is the ability to use Harbor’s replication capabilities to replicate signatures with their associated signed artifact.

 **This guide will explain how to sign artifacts with Cosign in an OVHcloud Managed Private Registry service.**

 ## Requirements

-* An OVHcloud Managed Private Registry (version 2.5+)
+- An OVHcloud Managed Private Registry (version 2.5+)
-* The URL and login/password of your private registry
+- The URL and login/password of your private registry
-* an image stored in your registry
+- An image stored in your registry

 This tutorial presupposes that you already have a working OVHcloud Managed Private Registry and you have followed the guides on [creating a private registry](/pages/platform/private-registry/creating-a-private-registry), [connecting to the UI](/pages/platform/private-registry/connecting-to-the-ui), [managing users and projects](/pages/platform/private-registry/managing-users-and-projects) and [creating and using private images](/pages/platform/private-registry/creating-and-using-a-private-image).

-At this time you should have a running Private Registry in version 2.5 minimum, with a stored image and you can access to your private registry.
+You should also have a running Private Registry in version 2.5 minimum, with a stored image and access to your private registry.

 ![Docker image in OVHcloud Managed Private Registry](images/image-stored.png)